coddingtonbear/safdie/README.md

     )
 ```

-## Why is this named 'Fuller'?
+## Why is this named 'Safdie'?

-One of the many things [Buckminster Fuller](https://en.wikipedia.org/wiki/Buckminster_Fuller) was known for was inventing *modular* housing.
+You've probably seen at least a few photos of the famous building named [Habitat 67](https://en.wikipedia.org/wiki/Habitat_67).
+[Moshe Safdie](https://en.wikipedia.org/wiki/Moshe_Safdie) is the man who designed it.